Creative Foundations Fund

 • organisations that are not properly constituted with a governing document

-• organisations who do not have a registered address in England
+• organisations that do not have a registered address in England

 • organisations whose primary aims are not cultural as set out in their governance documents